matrix-org/matrix-spec-proposals/proposals/2312-matrix-uri.md

    b.
 Pick the next (2nd) leftmost path segment:
       - if the segment is empty, fail parsing;
-      - otherwise, percent-decode the segment and make `mxid-1` by concatenating `sigil-1` and the result of percent-decoding.
+      - otherwise, percent-decode the segment (unless the initial URI parse has already done that) and make `mxid-1` by prepending `sigil-1`.

 1. If `sigil-1` is `!` or `#` and the URI path has exactly 4 segments,
    it may be possible to construct the 2nd-level Matrix identifier to